5 Hair Stylist Health Issues To Talk About

 3. Breathing and Respiratory Complications in Hair stylists

-The harmful effects of ammonia and formaldehyde have been debated by those in the salon and beauty industry for years.
-However, we’re beginning to understand that exposure to these chemicals have been linked to upper respiratory diseases, occupational asthma, and in some studies, lung cancer.
+The harmful effects of ammonia in salons have been debated by those in the beauty industry for years.
+However, we’re beginning to understand that exposure to these chemicals has been linked to upper respiratory diseases, occupational asthma, and in some studies, lung cancer.
+In France, a study found that even though hairdressers represent about 1% of their entire workforce, 20% of the women affected by work-related asthma are hairdressers.

 4. Contact Dermatitis and Allergies Among Hair Stylists

-Contact dermatitis can be caused by frequent exposure to irritating chemicals in hair salon products, bleach, prolonged glove wearing, frequent water use, and use of shampoos and conditioners that are not pH balanced.
+Contact dermatitis can be caused by frequent exposure to irritating chemicals in hair salon products, bleach, prolonged glove wearing, and use of shampoos and conditioners that are not pH balanced.
+This is exacerbated by the fact that hair stylists often come in contact with water, which can lead to irritant skin damage and sensitization.

-Allergic reactions like contact dermatitis are common among hair stylists due to their repetitive exposure to chemicals in salon products.
+Allergic reactions like contact dermatitis are common among hair stylists due to their repetitive exposure to aqueous products and chemicals.

 Allergies are extremely problematic because they can occur after just one use or after multiple uses, and the reactions can be mild to severe.
 The discomfort can also last anywhere from a few hours to a few weeks.